Infinite geodesics, competition interfaces and the second class particle in the scaling limit: Geodesics

 \begin{proof} Condition on the almost sure event that the non UGPs from $h_0$ have an empty interior.

 If $g_1$ and $g_2$ do not meet, then continuity and $x < y$ implies $g_1(s) < g_2(s)$ for every $s$.
-Suppose they do meet for the last time at $s \in (0,t)$ but do not coalesce downward.
+Suppose they do meet at the maximal time $s \in (0,t)$ but do not coalesce downward.
 Then $p = (g_1(s),s) = (g_2(s),s)$ is not a UGP.
 There is an open region of points between the graphs of $g_1$ and $g_2$ from time $s$ to $t$.
-No point in this region can be a UGP either.
-Indeed, any point $q$ in this region has two geodesics from $h_0$: one by following $g_1$ to $p$ and then any geodesic from $p$ to $q$, and another by following $g_2$ to $p$ instead.
-But this contradicts the set of non UGPs having an empty interior. \end{proof}
+We claim no point in this region can be a UGP either, thus contradicting the assumption that non UGPs from $h_0$ have empty interior.